Agenda-manipulation in ranking: Properties of regret-free strategies

 The broader insight underlying the `only if' part of \Cref{theorem:regretfree_efficient} is that reaching a non-$\perm$-efficient outcome necessarily involves a sacrifice.
-(In the example, $\strat$ forgoes the opportunity to rank $2$ above $4$.)
-For some general wills, such as $\perm$, the sacrifice pays off.
-(It allows $1$ to be ranked above $2$, something that no $\perm$-feasible $\perm$-efficient ranking achieves.)
-But for other general wills, such as $\permp$, no reward materialises, yielding a non-$\permp$-unimprovable outcome.
+(In the example, $\strat$ forgoes the opportunity to rank $\beta$ above $\delta$.)
+For some majority wills, such as $\perm$, the sacrifice pays off.
+(It allows $\alpha$ to be ranked above $\beta$, something that no $\perm$-reachable $\perm$-efficient ranking achieves.)
+But for other majority wills, such as $\permp$, no reward materialises, yielding a non-$\permp$-unimprovable outcome.

 The characterisation in \Cref{theorem:regretfree_efficient} is tight, in the following sense: